Mono-94/mono_garage/README.md

 - Verification of duplicate vehicles.
 - Ensures that a spawned vehicle in the garage always exists; otherwise, it will be sent to the impound.
 - Command to spawn a vehicle with the option to add it as property to the database.
-- Command to remove a license plate from the database.
+- Command to remove a plate from the database.
 - Command to spawn a vehicle with a timer to be removed after a specific time.
 - Command to send all vehicles of a type ("all", "air", "car", "boat") to a default garage.
 - Export *(Client/Server)* to create or delete keys.